 This is important because there are a number of different codecs that all work slightly differently.
 Luckily, all products speak the same basic codec called SBC, so you’ll never be stuck not being able to connect.
 This is important with Beats products because the only codec Beats headphones and speakers are compatible with is AAC.
 Now AAC isn’t the best codec available, but it isn’t the worst.
 The problem with it is that it works best when you use an iOS device as your source device.
 If you have an Android phone, your performance can vary based on which model you have.

 Why is isolation so important?

 When it comes to headphones, isolation is arguably the most important factor you should consider.
-It’s the enemy of good sound, which is why active noise cancelling headphones have risen in popularity over the years.
-If you commute or flying, there’s always a lot of outside noise around you.
-And if your headphones don’t block those noises, or in the case of ANC headphones actively work to negate them, it could make for an unpleasant listening experience.
+It’s the enemy of good sound, which is why active noise canceling headphones have risen in popularity over the years.
+If you commute or fly, there’s always a lot of outside noise around you.
+And if your headphones don’t block those noises, or in the case of ANC, headphones actively work to negate them, it could make for an unpleasant listening experience.

 Human hearing is great, but it isn’t perfect.
 And one area of life where this is apparent is when we’re trying to listen to our favorite tunes.
-For evolutionary reasons, when two sounds of similar frequencies occur simultaneously your brain ignores whichever one is of lower volume.
-This is called auditory masking, and the ability to focus on what’s louder and most important helped our ancestors survive in the wild.
-Unfortunately, we don’t live in the wild anymore and our brain prefers to focus on the sounds of a passing bus instead of the delicate bassline of your favorite tune.
+For evolutionary reasons, when two sounds of similar frequencies occur simultaneously, your brain ignores whichever one is of lower volume.
+This is called auditory masking, and the ability to focus on what’s louder helped our ancestors survive in the wild.
+Unfortunately, we don’t live in the wild anymore, and our brain prefers to focus on the sounds of a passing bus instead of the delicate bassline of our favorite tune.
 Isolation can fix this by not allowing those outside noises to even reach your ears in the first place.

 Why you should trust SoundGuys